w00dstuck/vps/README.md

 ### More complex situations (ignore if you are installing a single masternode on a new VPS)

 If you wish to install more than one masternode on the same VPS, you can add a -c parameter to tell the script how many to configure, so for example this would install three helix masternodes (all entered on one line):

-(this 1st one only has to be done 1 time ever on the vps)
+(the git clone only has to be done 1 time ever on the vps)
 ```
 git clone https://github.com/ProjectHelixCoin/vps.git
 ```